Shaners/Portfolio/IDEAS.md

 # Ideas

-A collection of thoughts that went into planning and implmenting this project.
+A collection of thoughts that went into planning and implementing this project.

+**v0.0.2**
+Gulp tasks running.
+Other basic pages constructed.
+Add fonts.

+We probably need to move to a Linux VM to work on this since windows git and npm is super annoying...
+Or we could remove node_modules and just install per environment.
+Linux web VM gives us one environment we don't have to mess around with though...

 **v0.0.1**
 Most files in place.
 Structure decisions made.
 Basic html layout in place.

+**Planning Questions**
+Should we use jQuery mobile?

 Do we really need a separate changelog?
-  No, no separate changelog.
-Project isn't that complicated and finer details can be gathered from commit history.
+  No separate changelog.
+Project isn't that complicated.
+Maybe we can automate this with Gulp.

 Do we need everything inside the readme?
   Everything in there now is good.